howerj/forth-cpu/readme.md

 proper textures for the buttons and displays, instead of the current simulator which looks like an early 90s test application for OpenGL.
 * Prepare more documentation
-* Fix SVG system architecture diagram
-* Implement assembler directive in the debugger
+* Implement assembler directive in the debugger.
+This would allow code to be modified more easily when debugging, and make it even more similar to the DEBUG.COM command.
-* Add an options to the toolchain to allow separate compilation of units, and other things expected of a toolchain.
 * A much more minimal system could be created, consisting of only the H2 CPU core, a minimal (perhaps interactive) testbench, RAM blocks, UARTs and simulator.
 The [j1eforth][] project could be used as an example of simplicity.
 The project